 Pain from the fractures occur in the area of the fractures and can be constant or intermittent.
 It will often cause sharp or dull pain with swelling and tenderness.
 Engaging in any kind of activity which involves high impact will aggravate pain.

-If you have any questions please feel free to contact our office located in Oradell, NJ, also serving the areas of Paramus, Westwood, Hackensack, and Fair Lawn.
+If you have any questions please feel free to contact one of our offices located in Oradell and Clifton, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Dealing with Stress Fractures of the Foot and Ankle

 For some years now, podiatrists have found a link between high heels and foot-related ailments.
 In addition to the bad effects they produce on the back and legs, high heels also cause a number of health conditions in the feet.
 Plantar fasciitis, or pain in the heel caused by the inflammation of the plantar fascia, is a common condition caused by high heels.
 High heels can also make trips and falls more likely, which can result in ankle sprains and other injuries.
 Due to their design and construction, high heels often force the feet to be squeezed; this pressure has been linked to causing varicose veins.
 Worsening cases of both hammertoe and turf toe have also been linked to high heels as well.
 If you do decide to wear high heels, try to wear them for short periods of time and only for special occasions.